Here to support you

 School Nurse Support Line

 Our School Nurse Support Line is available for parent and carers, and for young people in year 9 and above Mon-Fri, 9am-4.30pm.
+We offer advice and support on non Covid19 related issues such as bedwetting, toilet training, behaviour, and sleeping.
+We will try to respond to all requests within 1 working day.

-Returning to school and PPE
+School and PPE

 We need to ensure the safety of the children, the school staff, as well as our own staff, especially when considering we provide services across a number of different schools.
-To enable this, our staff will be wearing Personal Protective Equipment [PPE] when they come into the school.
+To enable this, our staff will be wearing Personal Protective Equipment (PPE) when they come into the school.

 Wearing PPE, carrying out careful hand hygiene and socially distancing where possible is part of our infection, prevention and control strategy, and will help to protect children and school staff and reduce the chance of spreading infections.